-- (a) For Certificate of Need (CON) purposes, Adult Cardiac Catheterization Services is classified as a specialized service and is defined as a new institutional health service which must be delivered in a permanently fixed location in either an acute care hospital or in a diagnostic, treatment, or rehabilitation center ("DTRC").
-A Ceertificate of Need will be required prior to the establishment of a new or expanded adult cardiac catheterization service, if not exempt as provided by O.C.G.A. § 31-6-47(a)(21) and Ga.
-Comp.
-R. & Regs. r.
-Rule-111-2-2-.03(2324). - (b) If the service will be provided within a licensed acute care hospital, the hospital shall be the applicant. - (c) If cardiac catheterization services will be provided in a DTRC, the organizational entity that develops the service shall be the applicant. - (d) Seeking and receiving approval from the Department under the provisions of Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.21(3)(f)3. shall neither be considered a new adult cardiac catheterization service nor an expanded service.
-Additionally, the issuance of such an approval shall not be construed to be anything other than a time-limited approval to participate in the particular medical research trial specified in Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.21(3)(f)(3).
+- (a) For Certificate of Need (CON) purposes, Adult Cardiac Catheterization Services is classified as a specialized service and is defined as a new institutional health service which must be delivered in a permanently fixed location in either an acute care hospital or in a diagnostic, treatment, or rehabilitation center (DTRC).
+A certificate of need will be required prior to the establishment of a new or expanded adult cardiac catheterization service, if not exempt as provided by O.C.G.A. § 31-6-47(a)(21) and Rule 111-2-2-.03(23). - (b) If the service will be provided within a licensed acute care hospital, the hospital shall be the applicant.

+- (c) If cardiac catheterization services will be provided in a DTRC, the organizational entity that develops the service shall be the applicant. - (d) Seeking and receiving approval from the Department under the provisions of 111-2-2-.21 (3)(f)3 shall neither be considered a new adult cardiac catheterization service nor an expanded service.
+Additionally, the issuance of such an approval shall not be construed to be anything other than a time-limited approval to participate in the particular medical research trial specified in 111-2-2-.21(3)(f)(3).